wur-bioinformatics/introduction-to-bioinformatics/week5.md

 is Edman degradation, but this is limited to short peptides (~30 amino acids) and requires large amounts of starting material.

-##### Protein arrays
+##### Protein microarrays

-Like microarrays, arrays have also been developed for proteins.
+Like DNA microarrays, arrays have also been developed for proteins.
 This requires antibodies for all proteins that have to be distinguished, which makes designing and performing a protein microarray experiment far more cumbersome than a DNA microarray experiment.
 Arrays are therefore mostly